6 Best Temperate Rainforests Around the World

 Climate and Location

 Tropical rainforests are found near the equator, where temperatures are consistently hot year-round and rainfall is intense, although often seasonal.
-Consider regions like the Amazon, Congo, or Southeast Asia, where sunlight and moisture fuel rapid growth and dense biodiversity.
+Consider regions such as the Amazon, the Congo, and Southeast Asia, where sunlight and moisture fuel rapid growth and dense biodiversity.

 In contrast, a temperate rainforest forms in regions with cooler temperatures and year-round precipitation.
 These forests are often found along coasts or mountain ranges where oceanic air currents bring a constant supply of rain and mist.
 The result?
 A damp, mild environment that nurtures slow-growing giants.